 Elaine is adored by our students because she makes learning fun and genuinely cares about their experience.
 Her enthusiasm for Jewish learning has brought an extra spark to ARK.

-In addition to ARK, Elaine tutors many of our students in Hebrew and additional Jewish studies, runs our teen program, mentors our interns and runs our 20s/30s program.
+In addition to ARK, Elaine tutors many of our students in Hebrew and additional Jewish studies, runs our teen program, mentors our interns and leads our Shabbat on Skis events.

 Elaine is a native of San Antonio, Texas, but has always had her heart in Colorado's mountains.
 She received her Interdisciplinary Studies degree from the University of North Texas with a focus in early childhood and special education.